 - Medication and subsequent hospitalization for further stabilization

 Evaluation and determination of a discharge plan will be as prompt as possible within a 24 hour period.
 Sometimes a special disposition or a wait for a hospital bed will result in a stay longer than 24 hours.

 Patients who are hospitalized after discharge?

-For those hospitalized, many are admitted to BAP, Santa Clara County Medical Center’s inpatient unit.
-Because so many patients require hospitalization and we cannot house everyone, EPS has a broad network of contacts with other Mental Health treatment facilities.
+For those hospitalized, many are admitted to Barbara Arons Pavilion (BAP) Acute Psychiatric Hospital, Santa Clara County Valley Medical Center’s inpatient unit.
+Because so many patients require hospitalization and we cannot house everyone, EPS has a broad network of contacts with other mental health treatment facilities.

 If the patient gives consent, the nurse will let a designated friend or family know where the hospitalization will occur.
 The patient has the right to refuse this release of information, and EPS is bound to honor this.
 For conserved patients or minors, EPS will always notify the guardian of the release.